 These included problems with moving to paperless transactional receipts, as paper provides reassurance and serves as legally supporting documentation in this industry.
-Or, the difficulty some vendors faced when trying to ship heavy cargo fast to meet their client’s deadlines and expectations on the other side of the globe.
+Or, the difficulty some vendors faced when trying to move heavy cargo fast to meet their client’s deadlines and expectations on the other side of the globe.

-Hours of depth interviews
+Hours of fieldwork

-Mapping end to end customer experience
+Mapping end-to-end customer experience

-Defining core metrics for success
+Defining metrics for success